Architecture

 Transports

-MCP Compose supports the official MCP transports:
+MCP Compose supports the official MCP transports for both upstream (client-facing) and downstream (server-facing) communication:

-- STDIO for subprocess communication
+- STDIO for subprocess communication — the client launches MCP Compose as a subprocess

-- Streamable HTTP for modern, production-ready HTTP streaming
+- Streamable HTTP for modern, production-ready HTTP streaming — MCP Compose runs as a standalone server

 - SSE (deprecated) for legacy streaming clients